clairewilliams3/DSTKFinalProject/README.md

 `Makefile`

   - contains rules for building the report
-  - contains rule for synchronizing package repository, run make install to do so
+  - contains rule for synchronizing package repository, run `make install` to do so

+## To create the report

+Run `make final_report.html` in the terminal to build the report